Session management

 • Set secure flags on your cookies to ensure they are sent only over HTTPS

-• Set the SameSite cookie attribute to Strict if possible, and Lax otherwise ( learn more )
+• Set the SameSite cookie attribute to Strict if possible (note that this setting might interfere with SSO implementation), and Lax otherwise ( learn more )

 • Generate new session cookies upon each authentication to prevent session fixation attacks